heygrady/react-redux-notes/redux-sagas-todos.md

 export const toggleTodo = createAction(TOGGLE_TODO)
 ```

-#### Using an async action in a container component
+### Using an async action in a container component
+Now that we've got our sagas watching for actions and we've got our actions created, we need to dispatch our actions from a container.

-We use actions from the `mapDispatchToProps` portion of a container component.
+We use actions in the `mapDispatchToProps` portion of a container component.
 All you really need to do is dispatch an action that we've configured our rootSaga to listen for.
 If our rootSaga sees our async action it will kick off our saga.
 This makes it really easy to implement async functionality from a containers perspective.
 It's good practice to capture complex async logic in your module so that you can control how people interact with your data in a centralized place.

+We'll see a more complete version of this below.

 ```js
 // ... fake snippet from src/routes/Todos/containers/AddTodo.js